How to Craft Your Product Team at Every Stage, From Pre-Product-Market Fit to Hypergrowth

 Singhal has found that many founders tend to feel guilty about “not investing in the product team” in this phase.
 But in his experience, it’s not worth losing sleep over.
 “They’re doing the exact right thing,” he says.
 “Founders should own finding product-market fit before the end of the funding runway, which means coming up with the product vision and determining what to build and in what order.
 Early engineers help them get there faster.”

 So where does the product function fit in?
-“An early product hire isn’t joining during this phase to help with long-term planning or creating the next big thing,” Singhal says.
+“An early stage product hire isn’t joining during this phase to help with long-term planning or creating the next big thing,” Singhal says.
 “Instead, it’s about quickly painting the founder’s vision, ideally accelerating through the ups and downs of finding something that customers want.”

 In short, product management is essentially project management at this stage.
 “I’m sure some product folks will bristle at the label,” he says.
 “But if you aren’t able to ship reliably, you can’t plan ahead.
 Most PMs begin their careers focused on execution and tactics — and nascent product orgs should start in the same place.”